baschenbrenner/tooth_brushing/README.md

 Extension - if you want to extend this exercise try writing a bin file that you can execute use "ruby bin/methods" in your terminal.
 You should be able to see the method in action!
+NB - remember that for a bin file to work you need to use require_relative.
+You can see an example of this in the spec_helper file.